talos/6109/posts/free-collaborative-static-site.md

 This allows each person to have a special preview url (for example, http://<project>.github.io/<blog>.<user>, if the main blog URL is https://<project>.github.io/<blog>) thanks to the "fake fork" that the CI pushes to.
 However, they can still use the Github pull request system to request merges into `master` for the real blog deploy.
 No one ever touches the "fake forks".

-The workflow looks like this:
+The workflow for a user looks like this:

 <!--
 [User creates post{bg:wheat}]-CI->[Deploys to personal preview{bg:steelblue}],